-The MBM29LV004TC/BC are designed to offer protection against accidental erasure or programming caused by spurious system level signals that may exist during power transitions.
-During power up the devices automatically reset the internal state machine in the Read mode.
+The MBM29LV016T/B are designed to offer protection against accidental erasure or programming caused by spurious system level signals that may exist during power transitions.
+During power up the device automatically resets the internal state machine in the Read mode.
 Also, with its control register architecture, alteration of the memory contents only occurs after successful completion of specific multi-bus cycle command sequences.

-The devices also incorporate several features to prevent inadvertent write cycles resulting form Vcc power-up and power-down transitions or system noise.
+The devices also incorporates several features to prevent inadvertent write cycles resulting form Vcc power-up and power-down transitions or system noise.